 - std::memoryorderseq_cst: Ensures sequential consistency among threads.

-Return Value: Like testandset, it returns the previous state of the flag (true if it was already set, false if it was clear).
+Return Value: Similar to the behavior of the testandset function, it provides the previous status of the flag, returning true if it was already set and false if it was clear.

 Example Code: